determinedguy/os212/links.md

 2. [Process Synchronization & Deadlock](https://generalnote.com/Computer-Fundamental/Operation-System/Process-Synchronization.php)<br>
 This short note explains about process synchronization and deadlock briefly.
-It contains short... summary about the concepts; thus called a "general note". ;) If you're in a hurry to understand those concepts, I highly recommend this website.
+It contains short... summary about the concepts; thus called a "general note" ;).
+If you're in a hurry to understand those concepts, I highly recommend this website.

 3. [Reading 23: Locks and Synchronization](https://web.mit.edu/6.005/www/fa15/classes/23-locks/)<br>